-People generally confuse alcohol-related and alcohol-caused.
-In short, all alcohol-caused crashes are alcohol-related.
-On the other hand, many alcohol-related crashes are not alcohol-caused.
+People generally confuse alcohol related and alcohol caused.
+In short, many alcohol related crashes are not alcohol caused.
+On the other hand, all alcohol caused crashes are alcohol related.

 In some states, an officer checks a box indicating the suspicion of alcohol or drug use.
 If the officer suspects drug use (not alcohol use) that box is marked.
-However, a check in that box is later classed as an alcohol-related crash!
+But a check in that box is later classed as an alcohol related crash!

 And what causes suspicion?
 Commonly, it’s an empty alcohol beverage container on the side of the road near the crash.
-Of course, it may have been tossed out the window of a passing vehicle.
+Of course, it may have been tossed out by passing car.
 Therefore, it could be completely unrelated to the accident.

 “Guestimates” Based on Other “Guestimates”

-Then at the end of the year, NHTSA guesses how many alcohol-related accidents its very wide net has presumably missed.
-As a result it substantially increases the numbers by thousands.
+Then at the end of the year, NHTSA guesses how many alcohol related accidents its very wide net it has presumably missed.
+As a result it increases the numbers by thousands.

-These “guesstimates” are reported as “alcohol-related” crahes, deaths, etc. However, editors and others assume they’re alcohol-caused and present them as such.
+These “guesstimates” are reported as “alcohol related” crashes, deaths, etc. Yet editors and others assume they’re alcohol caused and present them as such.

 This creates a politically useful public misunderstanding.
-The welfare, if not the survival, of public and private alcohol agencies depends largely on promoting the widespread belief that problems caused by alcohol abuse are enormous and growing.
+The welfare of alcohol agencies depends on the belief that problems caused by alcohol abuse are large and growing.

-According to the American Motorists Association (AMA), this exaggeration of drunk-driving-caused deaths causes problems.
-For example, it creates arbitrary legal standards, warps enforcement priorities, and economically and socially harms millions of responsible people.
+According to the American Motorists Association (AMA), this exaggeration of drunk driving caused deaths causes problems.
+For example, it creates arbitrary legal standards, and warps enforcement priorities.
+It economically and socially harms millions of responsible people.

 The AMA says it’s time to put an end to what it believes a deliberate campaign of misinformation.

-Carr, P. Motor Vehicle Crash Data.
+- Carr, P. Motor Vehicle Crash Data.
 Redesign of Federal Collection Efforts.
-NY: Nova, 2015.